You can use XAML and Binding in XAML without Console Framework, in standalone application. To do this use need:

 Data binding converters differs from XAML converters used to assign values to properties.
 Data binding converters

-is designed for data binding exspecially and should implement IBindingConverter
+is designed for data binding exspecially and should implement IBindingConverter interface.
+Example:

 <StatusBar Title="{Binding Path=StatusCode, Mode=OneWay, Converter={Ref converter}}"/>